VytautasKaz/quote-generator/README.md

 App created for educational purposes with no intention to offend anyone.

-Simply wanted to practice the basics of API and AJAX requests.
+Simply wanted to practice the basics of interactions with an API.